FoxGeoff/my-fitness/README.md

 ## Module 5: Data and Angular Material

 * Header login/logout display/hide on authorization of user
-* SIdebar login/logout display/hide on authorization of user
+* Sidebar login/logout display/hide on authorization of user
+* Router Gaurd

 ## Task: Add Angularfire and Firebase